text here. Few sentances.PROS

 There's no disputing that the Landice L7, which comes with four different console options, is built as solidly as a rock.
 The 58-inch deck may be a little short for runners taller than 6 feet, but this treadmill is otherwise perfect for the dedicated athlete.Pros

 Stable, solid and powerful.
 The L7's 4-horsepower continuous-duty motor is one of the most powerful on any home treadmill.
 "This motor is guaranteed to run effortlessly under the most strenuous workouts," writes Fred Waters of Treadmill-Ratings-Reviews.com.
 It's quiet, too, and reviewers say the L7's cushioned, inch-thick deck is supportive without feeling spongy.
 An orthopedic support system is available as an option for those who need or want an even softer running surface.
-The Landice L7 has a maximum speed of 12 mph, a 400-pound weight capacity, and adjusts between 0 and 15-percent incline.
+The Landice L7 has a maximum speed of 12 mph, a 400-pound weight capacity, and adjusts between 0 and 15-percent inclines.
 The 20-by-58-inch deck is long enough for most serious runners, although the manufacturer suggests that users taller than 6 feet may prefer a longer deck.
-The step up Landice L8 (Est. $4,500 and up) features a very long, 63-inch deck.
+The step up Landice L8 (Est. $4,750 and up) features a very long, 63-inch deck.

 As simple or as complex as you desire.
 All versions of the Landice L7 offer the same basic mechanics; only console features vary.
 The base console panel, also called the Pro Trainer, includes two customizable programs, five preset programs, a dedicated speed display and statistical displays of time, distance calories and more.
 Step-up consoles add more programs, more sophisticated feedback (simulate scaling the Washington Monument, for instance, on the top-end Executive Control Panel), and more cost to the base L7.
 Runner's World found that with the second-tier Pro Sports Control console, it was "incredibly easy to create a workout that mixes up a wide range of speeds, elevations and time intervals."
 However, some users complain that the Landice L7's higher-end consoles can be overly complex.

 Lifetime warranty?
 The Landice L7 comes with a comprehensive warranty on all parts, including wear parts, but there's a catch.
 To get the lifetime warranty, the treadmill must be installed by a dealer located less than 60 driving miles from your location.
 A dealer locator on the Landice web site can help you see if you qualify.
 Even so, expert say that this is one of the best warranties offered for a home treadmill.
-In addition, the L7's warranty can be passed on to a new owner -- almost unheard of in the fitness equipment industry.

 Landice L7 Cardio Trainer, Editors of ConsumerReports.org, Not Dated